SarahDevelop0/case/README.md

-# This case is to demonstrate the use of React and fecthing API

-## The project is based on functionality with only plain styling
+# This case is to demonstrate the use of React and fecthing API and is based on functionality with only minimum styling

 ### NOTE: When cloning, make sure to clone from the master branch